3 Toddler Gymnastics Skills To Try at Home

 Afraid toddler gymnastics classes will leave you broke?
 Did you know many of the toddler gymnastics teachers at gyms actually have no (or very little) gymnastics background?
 Gymnastics classes for toddlers are hard enough to come by, but those that are high quality and affordable are nearly non-existent.

-Gymnastics mats and kids gymnastics equipment can make gymnastics activities for kids more fun and exciting, but they should not substitute for plenty of outside time and are not necessary at all.
+Gymnastics mats and toddler gymnastics equipment can make gymnastics activities for kids more fun and exciting, but they should not substitute for plenty of outside time and are not necessary at all.
 All your toddler needs is you to be engaging and the toddler gymnastics skills below will be activities your child will want to do with you!

 Toddler Gymnastics Activities

-#1 – Log Rolls doing toddler gymnastics
+#1 – Log Rolls

 • Have your toddler start lying on their back (supine position) with their legs straight and together and arms straight above their head.